Homemade Crispy Fried Chicken

 Double-dredged crunch: For an extra-crispy crust, dip seasoned chicken in the flour, then back into the mayo (or yogurt/buttermilk) binder, and coat again in flour before frying.

-Rest after dredging.
-Let dredged pieces sit on a rack for 8–10 minutes.
-I like to place mine in the oven.
-This “set” time helps the crust adhere during frying and prevents it from falling off in the oil.
+Let the dredge set: Allow the coated chicken to rest on a rack for 8 to 10 minutes before frying.
+This helps the crust adhere and prevents it from falling off in the oil.

-Don’t have a thermometer?
-No problem!- To make crispy fried chicken at home , you’ll want to start by heating your oil until it’s very hot.
-I like using the simple water-drop test—if a drop of water sizzles and bubbles, the oil is ready.
-The key is to begin with hot oil to crisp up the skin, then reduce the heat slightly so the chicken cooks through without burning
+No thermometer method: Heat the oil until it is very hot.
+If a drop of water sizzles and bubbles, the oil is ready.
+Start with hot oil to crisp the skin, then slightly lower the heat so the chicken cooks through evenly.

-Air-fryer/oven tweak: Lightly spray with oil and increase temp by 10–20°F vs. the recipe’s starting temp; flip halfway.
-For oven, use a rack over a sheet so hot air circulates.
+Air fryer and oven option: Lightly spray the chicken with oil and increase the temperature by 10 to 20 degrees.
+Flip halfway.
+For oven baking, use a rack over a sheet pan so hot air can circulate.

-Use dark meat for juiciness.
-Thighs and drumsticks tolerate higher frying temps and longer cook times — they’re more forgiving than breasts.
+Use dark meat for juiciness: Thighs and drumsticks stay moist and tender and are more forgiving during frying.

-Allergy swap: For egg-free, use 1/2 cup buttermilk or plain yogurt in place of mayo + egg yolks — press seasoned flour on immediately.
+Allergy-friendly swap: For an egg-free option, use buttermilk or plain yogurt in place of mayo and egg.
+Coat with seasoned flour immediately after dipping.

 Want to save this recipe?